CProgrammingFBGroup/CProgrammingNotes/FAQ.md

 You can use: printf( "%c[1;1H%c[2J", 27, 27 );

-You might want to write that into a function.
+You might want to write that into a function or define it in a macro.

 # 10. How can I reverse the order of the bytes in a string?

-See examples/strrev/strrev.c [here](https://github.com/CProgrammingFBGroup/CProgrammingNotes/blob/master/examples/strrev/strrev.c)
+See Examples/strrev/strrev.c [here](https://github.com/CProgrammingFBGroup/CProgrammingNotes/blob/master/Examples/strrev/strrev.c)

 ## Another-C-FAQ